Petty cash book

 - March 30: Bought a broom for office $5

-Required: Record the above transactions in a petty cash book assuming a petty cash imprest system is used by the John and James company.
+Required: Record the above transactions in a petty cash book, assuming a petty cash imprest system is used and the monthly fixed float is $250.

 Solution